-The fact that the names of various literary journals and their editors are included in the Acknowledgements pages of the four Irish essay collections, and in Words of the Grey Wind, highlights the importance of publishing essays singly before collecting them together and revising them into book form.
+The fact that the names of various literary journals and their editors are included in the Acknowledgements pages of several of the essay collections, and in Words of the Grey Wind, highlights the importance of publishing essays singly before collecting them together and revising them into book form.

 Chris Arthur's essays have appeared in a range of journals and his habit of placing them there en route to the books is evidently an important part of his writing strategy.